rktrlng/pico_tusb_keyboard/README.md

 };
 ```

-Make sure `num_pins` is equal to the amount of actual gpio pins.
-In this case, there's 11 pins.
+Make sure `num_pins` is equal to the amount of pin-key combinations specified in `pin_keys`.
+In this case, there's connected 11 pins.
 Note that the pico has 26 usable gpio pins.
+Do **not** specify more than 32 pin-key combinations.

 ## Hardware

-The input pins use the internal pull up resistor.
+The input pins use the internal pull up resistor on the pico.
 They read `1` when **not** pressed.
 Connect a pin to ground to generate a key press for that pin.

 ```
             button